 The good thing about this process is that it results in a stable and permanent color.
 Often, you will find it hard to detect if the blue shade is a result of the treatment or if it came from nature.

-There is also Swiss Blue, which is closer to the sky blue color.
+There is also Swiss Blue, which is highly saturated greenish blue.

 Check the gemstone clarity